Pulmonary Function Tests

-Pulmonary function tests (PFTs) are a group of breathing tests.
-They can show how well your lungs are working.
+Pulmonary function tests (PFTs) are a group of tests that show how well your lungs are working.
 PFTs may measure:

-PFTs may be used to diagnose lung conditions or diseases, such as:
+PFTs may be used to help diagnose or check the affect of lung conditions or diseases, such as:

 These tests may also be done to:

 There are no major problems linked to these tests.